Open Banking Working Group

 Subsequent analysis shifted to delivering a framework for improving interaction between payments services operating in different service layers.
 The result was a conceptual framework called Digital Customer Services Interface (DCSI), which bridges the gap between electronic alternative payments methods offered in the services layer and the traditional payment systems operating in the infrastructure layer.

-From there, the working group’s focus shifted onto the strategic implications of using Open Application Programming Interfaces (APIs) in the open banking context.
-Since then, the working group has focused on exploring questions related to open banking.
+From there, the working group’s focus moved to the strategic implications of using Open Application Programming Interfaces (APIs) in the open banking context.
 In 2016, the working group was renamed Open Banking Working Group to better reflect its research focus.
+The working group has published several papers dealing with various aspects of open banking, zooming in to data opportunities in particular.

 For more information on the Open Banking Working Group, please click here: Terms of Reference.